jenkins-x/bdd-jx/Readme.md

 Or you can run an individual spec like this:

     make test-quickstart-golang-http

+To add the HTML report generation add the goal `html-report` like this:

+    make test html-report

 To enable verbose logging do this before running `make`